Shana Aisenberg mandolin, guitar, fiddle

 Ellen Carlson fiddle, guitar, mandolin

 Fiddler Ellen Carlson has a strong grasp on several musical genres.
 She has played with bluegrass, swing, western swing, country, Irish and square dance bands.
 Bluegrass Unlimited Magazine gave her a coveted highlight review for her solo album "People I Play With" as well as three excellent reviews for her band High Range, calling her "a talented musician."
 She teaches at numerous festivals and workshops including Fiddle Hell, Grey Fox, Joe Val, and Pemi Valley.
-She started and leads the NH Fiddle Ensemble (featured on WMUR's Chronicle) with over 100 members.
+She started and leads the New England Fiddle Ensemble (featured on WMUR's Chronicle) with over 100 members.
 She is a member of the NH State Council on the Arts Teaching Roster. www.EllenCarlson.com

 Kevin Caron old-time banjo